 I have worked as an entrepreneur and company director in the IT sector for almost 20 years, growing a business with a specialism in education-technology.
 I have broad experience of strategy, HR, finance, public tendering and change management, as well as specific knowledge of IT and digital transformation.
 In my career I have worked on national innovation and change projects in the Education sector and I am frequently engaged as a consultant and public speaker on topics ranging from harnessing the latest technologies, to GDPR and data management.
 I am also an experienced governor at another Trafford primary school.

-I live locally with my wife and two young children, one of whom currently attends Bollin and has enjoyed every moment there so far!
+I live locally with my wife and two young children, both of whom attend Bollin and have enjoyed every moment there so far!

 I am absolutely proud and delighted to be a parent governor on the Local Governing Body for our school, I am Chair of the Resources Committee and am a Link Governor.